American diplomat Henry Kissinger dies at 100

-Kissinger’s influence on global policy was far-reaching and continued to play an advisory role even after leaving the White House.
+Kissinger’s influence on global policy was far-reaching, and he continued to play an advisory role even after leaving the White House.

-He rose to the national stage in 1969 after becoming former President Richard Nixon’s national security adviser.
+He rose to the national stage in 1969 after becoming then-President Nixon’s national security adviser.
 In this role, he conducted negotiations to settle the war in Vietnam, as seen in the Paris Peace Accords, which he later received a Nobel Peace Prize for.

-While serving as Nixon’s national security adviser in 1973, Nixon appointed Kissinger as the 56th secretary of state.
-He was the first person to ever serve as both the secretary of state and a national security adviser simultaneously.
+While serving as Nixon’s national security adviser in 1973, Nixon appointed Kissinger as the 56th secretary of State.
+He was the first person to serve as both the secretary of State and a national security adviser simultaneously.
 In this time, he helped normalize relations between the U.S. and China and conducted negotiations between Egypt and Israel amid the October War of 1973, which broke out just weeks after he entered the State Department.

-Kissinger remained secretary of state during the Ford administration until 1977 at the end of former President Ford’s term.
+Kissinger remained secretary of State during the Ford administration until 1977, the end of President Ford term.
 That same year, he received the Presidential Medal of Freedom, the nation’s highest civilian award.

 Kissinger, born in 1923 as Heinz Alfred Kissinger, spent the beginning of his life in Germany before his family, who is Jewish, immigrated to the U.S. after the Nazis seized power.
 Once in the U.S., Kissinger changed his name to Henry.